gauravdev148/construction-dx-work-permit/README.md

 * **Process Enforcement:**
     * **Safety Check Constraint:** Work cannot begin until the safety verification state is successfully resolved.
     * **Auditability:** Every state change is tracked and validated against the logic model.
+* **Visual Status Tracking:**
+    * Provides a clear, linear view of the safety workflow for site managers.

 ---